- Monuments and Memorials, Sightseeing Type

 Read about how we rank Things to Do.

-While the Giza Pyramids steal most of the limelight, travelers looking to experience ancient Egypt without competing with crowds head to Dahshur.
-Located about 23 miles south of central Cairo, this archaeological site contains five pyramids dating back as far as 2575 B.C.
-There are three pyramids that stand out: the North, Bent, and Black pyramids.
-The North Pyramid (also known as the Red Pyramid) can be recognized by its pinkish hue.
-Although it's much smaller than the Great Pyramid in Giza, the North Pyramid is just as significant because it was the Egyptian's first attempt at building a true pyramid.
+While the Pyramids of Giza steal most of the limelight, travelers looking to experience ancient Egypt without competing with crowds head to Dahshur.
+Located about 23 miles south of central Cairo, this archaeological site contains five pyramids dating as far back as 2575 B.C.
+There are three pyramids that stand out: the Red, Bent and Black pyramids.
+The Red Pyramid (also known as the North Pyramid) can be recognized by its pinkish hue.
+Although it's much smaller than the Great Pyramid of Khufu in Giza, the Red Pyramid is just as significant because it was ancient Egypt's first attempt at building a true pyramid.
 The Bent Pyramid earned its name from its unique shape, which demonstrates the transition from the old-fashioned step-style pyramid to a true pyramid.
 The Black Pyramid was created several hundred years after its neighbors with mud brick and limestone.
-Long after its construction, the limestone was plundered and repurposed, leaving only the dark-colored façade that gave the Black Pyramid its name.
+Long after its construction, the limestone was plundered and repurposed, leaving only the dark-colored facade that gave the Black Pyramid its name.

 Although you can only enter the Red Pyramid, recent visitors recommended exploring Dahshur.
 Though these are some of Cairo's smallest pyramids, their unique exteriors rival the pyramids found in Giza.
 Plus, you'll find fewer crowds and cheaper entrance fees here.